nathan-a-macleod/mesh-composer/README.md

+**Note: This branch is in development - it isn't the master branch.**
+**This branch is different to the master branch because it will allow you to click to place 2d points, then THREE.extrudeGeometry (or something like that) will turn it into 3D.
+It will be well suited to things like arch-vis and may have pre-build assets like trees, chairs, etc to place around your model.**

 # Javascript-3D-Modeling-Program
 This is a very basic 3D program made in javascript with the three.js library, that I started on the 6th of April 2020.
 When it is finished, you should be able to do basic 3d box-modeling from primative shapes, customise the colours and materials of the object, and export the asset.